BeissingerLab/BeissingerLab.github.io/Pictures.md

 </div>

 ## Ancient Planter
 This is the ancient planter we used to plant our experimental evolution populations.
-It's probably older than the shoepeg corn we're studying!
+It's probably older than the Shoepeg landrace we're studying!

 <br> <br> <br> <br> <br> <br> <br> <br> <br> <br> <br> <br>  <br>  <br>